 KitGum Kitchen

-This postage-stamped size restaurant, Kitgum Kitchen, near The Joker started life as a pop-up in The Signalman Pub nearby.
+Another postage-stamped size restaurant in the London Road area, Kitgum Kitchen, near The Joker started life as a pop-up in The Signalman Pub nearby.
 Thankfully it survived Pandemic challenges, proving just how good its small, shareable plates of East African, Gujarati and Ismaili food are.

 Don’t miss the Daal palak – warming split and washed moong daal, spinach, spices served with a spinach purée, and carrot pickle; and the Kitgum Fried Chicken: coated in spices served with masala dill pickles and masala ketchup.